concord-consortium/lab/readme.md

 ### Interactive Share link

-Normally the **Share** link is enabled.
+Normally the **Share** link in an Interactive is enabled.
+The **Share** dialog allows a user to more easily share the Interactive in an email or IM, and also provides generated HTML content that can be copied and pasted to embed the Interactive into a blog or web page.

 If you are hosting this content on an external server where supporting sharing is impractical in some manner you can disable the display of the Interactive **Share** link by setting `:sharing` in `config/config.yml` to `false`: